tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 There are a lot of intuitive cases where the value of an outcome seems different depending on what you're comparing it to.
 Some examples:

-* A $5 discount off a $20 radio seems worth more than a $5 discount off a $500 bed.
+* A \\$5 discount off a \\$20 radio feels more valuable than a \\$5 discount off a \\$500 bed.
 * The difference between a 1% chance and a 2% chance seems more valuable than between a 50% chance and a 51% chance
-*
+* The probability something will happen in 3 months, or in 6 months, both feel similar, but
-* Writing out this list gives me a slightly nauseous feeling -- like drinking Bacardi -- it releases old unpleasant memories -- I wrote out this type of list dozens of times while drafting and redrafting my PhD.
+* (Writing out this list gives me a slightly nauseous feeling -- like drinking Bacardi -- it releases old unpleasant memories from times during my PhD when I wrote and rewrote lists like this dozens of time.)
 *

  That basic idea seems simple but a lot of people have tried nailing down a common underlying principle, mostly people have said that sensitivity to an attribute (speed, height, price, square feet) depends on the distribution of values that you're comparing, for example: